We promise to tell you how we use your data, and we promise to keep it secure.

 Please also see the section below called Information We May Collect About You.
 We collect the information described out of a legitimate interest which doesn't override your rights, as permitted by Data Protection Law

-For the purpose of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (the “Act”), the data controller is Mind Tools Ltd of 3rd Floor, The News Building, London Bridge Street, London SE1 9SG, United Kingdom.
+For the purpose of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (the “Act”), the data controller is Mind Tools Ltd of 3rd Floor, The News Building, London Bridge Street, London SE1 9SG, UK

 We may collect and process the following data about you:

 You may give us information about you by taking actions or filling in forms on our Website or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you register to use our Website or App, subscribe to our service, place an order on our Website, participate in discussion boards or other social media functions on our Website, take tests or quizzes on the Website, report a problem with our Website, provide us with feedback or a testimonial, enter one of our competitions, access articles and other resources, and contact us through our helpdesk.
 The information you give us may include your name, address, e-mail address and phone number, financial and credit card information.

 With regard to each of your visits to our Website, we may automatically collect the following information: